State College, Pa. ・ April 2011 – April 2012

 In the year that the Jerry Sandusky child sex abuse scandal erupted at Penn State University and legendary football coach Joe Paterno died, I was the editor in chief of the independent student-run daily newspaper, The Daily Collegian, overseeing a staff of about 175 editors, reporters, photojournalists and designers.

-My rule was simple: The Daily Collegian had to provide consistent, accurate and dogged coverage.
+My rule was simple: The Daily Collegian had to provide consistent, accurate and dogged coverage for our core audience: students.

 Here are a few of the papers we produced that year.